bmadone/senior-software-engineer/topics/ood.md

     - Why inheritance can lead to violation of KISS?
     - What is the principle of YAGNI?
 How does it compare with the KISS principle?
 * DRY
-    - What is the main idea of ​​the DRY principle?
     - How is the principle related to Cohesion?
     - How is the principle related to the principle of SRP?
     - Why is this principle inextricably linked with SPOT (Single point of truth)?